 I am not really good at following directions 'by the book'.
-So following things close as possible; went to work with my scissors.
+So following directions as close as possible; I went to work with my scissors.

-My lines weren't perfectly straight, but I don't feel like that really effects the structure.
-Long as you keep some material below the zipper to keep it functional.
+My lines weren't perfectly straight, but that doesn't really affect the structure.
+As long as you keep some material below the zipper to keep it functional.

-Ended up sealing the seams a little different than what was suggested as well.
+I ended up sealing the seams a little different than what was suggested as well.
 I purchased some weather tape made by Duct Tape.
-Turned it inside out and taped the seams the best I could.
-This will effect the net weight of the rain system.
+I turned the jacket inside out and taped the seams the best I could.
+This will affect the net weight of the rain system.
 However I feel that it makes the seams more secure against ripping.
-Keep in mind by doing this it may be a bit over kill.
+Keep in mind that doing this may be a bit overkill.

 Breathability & Repellent

-After wearing this in every natural element for this area; shy of a snow storm.
-Never once experienced a 'clammy feeling' that you dread wearing traditional gear.
+After wearing this in every natural element-- shy of a snow storm-- I never once experienced that 'clammy feeling' you dread after wearing traditional gear.

 In really heavy rains you can expect to get damp like most expensive gear.
 For this reason I will continue to bring my Poncho during the wet season.

-During high winds the material does a great job at keeping the wind out and me warm.
-Out performing my $500+ jackets.
+During high winds the material does a great job at keeping me warm by keeping the wind out.
+Even out performing my $500+ jackets.
 It also dries out quickly with a light breeze.